17kaushalsingh/YOLOv5-Object-Detection-Tool/README/Server.md

 1. Reducing the batch size (first value in `--input_shape`)
 2. Reducing the input resolution
 3. Using a smaller YOLOv5 model (e.g., YOLOv5n instead of YOLOv5x)
-4. Setting `--enable_gpu` to False to use CPU inference instead

 ### Missing Labels